Rights & Responsibilities

 B. You are responsible for reading and understanding all forms that you are asked to sign, including those signed electronically, and for keeping copies of them.

 D. You must provide correct information.
 In most instances, intentional misreporting of information on financial aid application forms is a violation of law and may be considered a criminal offense which could result in indictment under the U.S. Criminal Code.
+Misrepresentation of any information on financial aid application materials may result in the loss of past, current, and/or future financial aid funds.

 E. You must return all additional documentation, entrance interview form, verification, corrections, and/or new information requested by either the Financial Aid Office or the agency to which you submitted your application.